Build System Overview

 To build a project (including its dependencies / pinned-dependencies), run:

--w to keep the built-in watcher running.
 Any new file change will be picked up and the build will re-run.

 Note: third-party libraries (in